-Mapping the lanes of the state, i.e., the one-dimensional sub-arrays in the direction of the x-axis, onto CPU words, results in simple and efficient software implementation for the step mappings.
+Mapping the lanes of the state, i.e., the one-dimensional sub-arrays in the direction of the x axis, onto CPU words, results in simple and efficient software implementation for the step mappings.
 We start the discussion of each of the step mappings by pseudocode where the variables a[x][y] represent the old values of lanes and A[x][y] the new values.
 The operations on the lanes are limited to bitwise Boolean operations and rotations.
 In our pseudocode we denote by ROT(a, d) a translation of a over d bits where bit in position z is mapped to position $z + d \mod w$.
 If the CPU word length equals the lane length, the latter can be implemented with rotate instructions.
-Otherwise a number of shift and bitwise Boolean instructions must be combined.
+Otherwise a number of shift and bitwise Boolean instructions must be combined or bit-interleaving can be applied (see Section 7.2.2).